 Between cleaning, errands, and some lazy down time, we decided to do some water bead experiments.
-Engineer really wanted to examine how the beads from yesterday, left in water overnight, compared to an unused package.
+Engineer really wanted to examine how the water beads, left in water overnight, compared to an unused package.
 He thought it was the coolest thing that we filled 6 cups with big water beads, while the “baby beads” fit in one hand.

 There were some beads strewn about the porch, so we decided to pick them up and examine them as well.
 Engineer sorted those by size, which led to the question “why are some still so small?”.
 I talked him through answering his own question, and he figured out that the smallest beads likely dropped out of the water table early yesterday.
 He was adamant that they have more time in the water today, so we cleaned them off and added them to the water table.